Cash back cards are offering higher and higher bonuses to compete with other rewards currencies – even up to $500 or more.

 On the bright side, Chase business cards will not count against your 5/24 standing for future applications.

-For the Capital One Spark Cash card, the sign-up bonus is limited to new accountholders.
-If you currently have or have previously had a Spark cash card, you might not be eligible.
+For the Capital One Spark Cash card and U.S. Bank Business Cash Rewards card, the sign-up bonus is limited to new account holders.
+If you currently have or have previously had one of these cards, you might not be eligible for a new bonus on the same card.

 Cash bonuses vs. points bonuses